Hydraulic Oil and Its Effect on Grass

 Preventing an Oil Spill

 Oil spills are considered an environmental pollution event.
-The repercussions of such events can be far reaching and the financial and legal cost can be high.
+Based on our observations, the repercussions of such events can be far reaching and the financial and legal cost can be high.

 Always, the best way to deal with a hydraulic oil spill is to prevent it from happening in the first place.
 While it can be difficult to predict an oil spill, there are a few ways to decrease the likelihood of one occurring.
 Hydraulic oil spills can be prevented by using electric equipment on golf courses, for instance.
 It’s also a good idea to routinely check any pipes connected to oil or other potential pollutants to ensure nothing is damaged.